 Redeemer offers a challenging Christ-centered curriculum that emboldens our students and faculty.

 Learning expectations for schools are profoundly different today than even a decade ago.
-Schools must be hotbeds of creativity, imagination and innovation.
-Key to success is the investment of time, thought, energy and resources toward desired educational outcomes.
-Student learning requires the integration of well-developed curriculum and instructional design supported by intentional and ongoing assessment.
+Schools must be hotbeds of creativity, imagination, and innovation.
+The key to success is the investment of time, thought, energy, and resources toward desired educational outcomes.
+Student learning requires the integration of a well-developed curriculum and instructional design supported by intentional and ongoing assessment.
 Learning results when teaching and assessments are correctly aligned with proper student engagement.
 In these ways, Redeemer Lutheran School accomplishes many of its primary objectives.

 Our curriculum meets the Florida State Standards for students living in Florida.

 English and Social Studies – Through our Social Studies and Reading curricula we cover events and stories (both fiction and nonfiction) in keeping with the cultural, ethnic, and socio-economic demographics of this area and Florida as a whole.
 Teaching children to think critically, preparing them to be Christian leaders, and giving them the opportunity to serve is fundamental to this portion of Redeemer’s curriculum.
 We also encourage students to problem solve using higher-order thinking skills.
 Each student needs to know how to effectively communicate across a wide spectrum.
 In English (Grammar & Composition), students are taught how to construct a sentence, paragraph, and ultimately an essay and how to make a public oral presentation using a variety of tools.
 In Social Studies, the students of Redeemer are guided through lessons and topics that help them to be more aware of events and happenings in our community, our state, our country, and the world around them.
 We teach about significant events of the past, and how we have learned from them.
 We also teach the students about sharing God’s love with whom we come in contact.